 Recover in the hospital for up to 3 weeks.
 They will provide blood samples.

 Participants will take an antibiotic for at least 6 months.

 Participants will have several follow-up visits over 2 years.
 They will repeat most of the screening tests and may have leukapheresis.

 Participants blood will be collected for several years.

-In co-cultures with HLA-A11:01+ target cells expressing this mutated oncogene, mTCR transduced T-cells lyse target cells and secrete IFN-y with high specificity.
+In co-cultures with HLA-A11:01+ target cells expressing this mutated oncogene, mTCR transduced T-cells lyse target cells and secrete IFN-gamma with high specificity.

 Phase I: Determine the safety of administering PBL transduced with anti-KRAS G12D mTCR in concert with preparative lymphodepletion and high-dose interleukin-2 (IL-2; aldesleukin).

 Phase II: Determine if anti-KRAS G12D mTCR-transduced PBL can mediate the regression of tumors harboring the RAS G12D mutation.

 Age greater than or equal to 18 years and less than or eqaul to 72 years